Illinois Data Removal Guide (2026)

 - →AG enforcement under Consumer Fraud Act (815 ILCS 505)

-Where your data leaks from in Illinois
+Where does your data leak from in Illinois?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Illinois:

 - Cook County property records (assessor + recorder)